MattMagg/ACUTIS/README.md

 - `src/` – pseudocode modules outlining the planned system
 - `tests/` – placeholder test suite

-The current files offer pseudocode for hardware, collar control, data acquisition, and signal processing.
+The current files offer pseudocode for hardware, collar control, data acquisition, signal processing, and simple simulation utilities.
+A high level scanner module demonstrates how these pieces could work together.
 These placeholders are intentionally lightweight and will evolve as the project matures.

 ## License